Skip to main content

 A.R.S. § 14-2709

-Arizona law defines two main methods for distributing property among descendants: per capita at each generation and per stirpes.
-The method used determines how shares are calculated when some beneficiaries have passed away, and it can significantly affect how much each family member receives.
+Arizona law defines two main methods for distributing property among descendants: per capita distribution at each generation and per stirpes distribution.
+The method used determines how shares are calculated when some beneficiaries have passed away.
+It can significantly affect how much each family member receives.

 Title 14, INTESTATE SUCCESSION AND WILLS